 Next, research home cinema bundles.
 These should consist of multiple speakers that you can place around your room for a surround sound experience, DVD and blue-ray player plus wireless (and wired) connectivity to laptops and TVs so you can stream anything you like.

-Now that you’ve got the basic gadgets locked down, you need to get something comfortable to sit on.
+Now that you’ve got the basic gadgets, you need to get something comfortable to sit on.
 You can either opt for big Lay-Z boy style armchairs – which you’ll be able to pick up at any old furniture store.
-Or, you can add a contemporary (and economical twist) and invest in bean bag chairs instead, add a bunch of throw cushions and blankets for a really casual and comfy result.
+Or, you can add a contemporary (and economic twist) and invest in bean bag chairs instead, add a bunch of throw cushions and blankets for a casual and comfy result.

 If you’re planning to go the whole hog (and you’ve got the spare room and budget to accommodate), a retro popcorn maker will complete the room perfectly!